alphavel/documentation/deployment/local-development.md

 ### Para CI/CD

-1. Use `docker-compose.yml` (produção) no pipeline
+1. Use `docker-compose.yml` (production) in the pipeline
-2. `docker-compose.dev.yml` é apenas para desenvolvimento local
+2. `docker-compose.dev.yml` is only for local development
-3. Testes podem rodar em qualquer dos dois ambientes
+3. Tests can run in either environment

 ---